 Volunteers help prepare arts and crafts supplies for weekend events or for school packets.

-The Neville Public Museum of Brown County always welcomes new interns in the areas of Education, Art, Science, and History.
+The Neville Public Museum of Brown County always welcomes new interns in the areas of Education, Graphic Design, Art, Science, and History.
 While all internship positions are volunteer, they provide job experience working in your field, references, and community involvement.

 Examples of internship projects include cataloguing objects or photographs, developing an educational packet or researching a subject for an exhibit.